-It’s 9:00 p.m and for the past hour, four-year-old Emma and her Mother have been in a battle of wits.
+It’s 9:00 p.m and for the past hour, six-year-old Michael and his Mother have been in a battle of wits.

-Mom has been urging Emma to turn off the light and go to sleep, but Emma refuses because she’s sure that some unknown scary creature will enter her bedroom after dark.
-Emma’s Mom tries to reassure her daughter that she is perfectly safe but Emma just shakes her head.
-They’ve through this for the past three nights.
+Mom has been urging Michael to turn off the light and go to sleep, but Michael refuses because he’s sure that some unknown scary creature will enter her bedroom after dark.
+Michael’s Mom tries to reassure her son that he is perfectly safe but the scared child just shakes his head.
+They’ve been through this for the past three nights.

 Does this sound familiar?
-If so, do not feel guilty for being a bad parent.
+If so, you’re not alone.
 This type of nighttime fear is common in children between the ages of 3 and 8 when they have an especially creative imagination!

-Instead of telling your child that there’s nothing to be afraid of, acknowledge what they are feeling and suggest that the two of you create a “Monster Spray” to keep the scary things out of their bedroom.
-This gives the child an empowerment tool to help them feel more in control.
-It’s also a terrific lesson in facing fears, rather than trying to make them go away.
+Instead of telling your child that there’s nothing to be afraid of, acknowledge what they are feeling and suggest that the two of you create a spray that will help the child feel safe.
+Many people make a “Monster Spray” to keep the scary things out of their bedroom, giving the child an empowerment tool to help them feel more in control.

 - 1 oz (30 ml) of Lavender Hydrosol ( Why Lavender?
 For the relaxing properties and to help the child fall asleep)

-- OR 1 oz (30 ml) of Sweetgrass Hydrosol (Why Sweetgrass?
+- and/or Sweetgrass Hydrosol (Why Sweetgrass?
 For protection; see the directions below)

 - 1 oz PET plastic spray bottle (Why 1 oz plastic?
 It’s light and manageable for little hands)

-If you have a nighttime “Monster Spray” or some other empowerment tool you use with your child, please share it in the comment section below!
+If you have a nighttime “Monster Spray” or “Protection Mist” or some other empowerment tool you use with your child, please share it in the comment section below!